 If taken in large enough doses they may be violent, paranoid or hostile.
 They might also experience nausea, vomiting, diarrhea, blurred vision, dizziness, sweating, and chest pains among others.
 The effects last for about 6 to 8 hours if the drug was ingested and if it was smoked they could last around 10 to 12 hours.
 The effects of Amphetamines & Methamphetamine are very similar but those of meth are much stronger and they come about more quickly when compared to amphetamines.

-After abusing crystal meth for some time the body of the abuser usually builds tolerance.
+After abusing this drug for some time the body of the abuser usually builds tolerance.
 This means that the abuser has to take larger doses of the drug to have the same effect.
 With time, the body starts depending on the drug so as to function normally.
 They start craving for the drug and the psychological dependence makes them get anxious if they are denied the drug even temporarily.
 Some long term effects of using Amphetamines or Methamphetamine include;

 - High risk of damaging brain cells